BCal's 10th Anniversary Party

 The evening drew to a close at 2AM, with the signing of Auld Lang Syne, the biggest and best party of the decade over, but a fitting celebration of the 10 years to date.

-I hope you enjoy the page, and if you were at the party, please feel free to drop me a line with your recollections email here
+If you were at the party, please feel free to drop me a line with your recollections

-The 10 candles being attended too by Alaistair Pugh, with The Fallen Arches in the background
+The 10 candles being attended too by Alastair Pugh, with The Fallen Arches in the background

 Adam Thomson raises a glass of champagne to toast the evening's celebrations